TGenNorth/arizona-covid-19/narratives/arizona-covid-19.md

 # [COVID-19 Level in Arizona is “Widespread”](https://nextstrain.org/community/tgennorth/arizona-covid-19/?c=location&d=map&f_division=Arizona&p=full&r=location)

-On March 26, the Arizona Department of Health Services updated the community transmission level of COVID-19 in Arizona to “Widespread”, indicating that more than twelve of the fifteen counties reported COVID-19 cases.
-This map shows that by March 26, 64 genomes had been sequenced from COVID-19 cases from eleven of those twelve counties.
+On March 26, the Arizona Department of Health Services updated the community transmission level of COVID-19 in Arizona to “Widespread”, indicating that ≥12 of the 15 counties reported COVID-19 cases.
+This map demonstrates that by March 26, 64 genomes had been sequenced from COVID-19 cases from 11 of those 12 counties.

-**Due to availability of samples for sequencing, the number of genomes is not representative of the case counts in each county.**
+**The sizes of the circles, reflective of the number of genomes sequenced, is not representative of the case counts in each county due to availability of samples for sequencing.**

 # [Genomic Epidemiology of a COVID-19 Outbreak Among Residents and Staff Linked to a Developmentally Disabled Adult Group Home](https://nextstrain.org/community/tgennorth/arizona-covid-19/Hozhoni?c=gt-S_5&d=tree&m=div&p=full)